keystonejs/keystone/packages/keystone/README.md

-# Keystone Core
+# Keystone

 ## `Keystone` class

 ### `Keystone::createItems(<items>)`

-Allows progromatically creating a batch of items described as JSON objects.
+Allows programatically creating a batch of items described as JSON objects.

 This method's primary use is indended for migration scripts, or initial seeding of databases.